-9.3 The Memorandum and Articles of Association of the Company do not provide a
+9.3 The Memorandum and Articles of Association of the Company do not provide a mechanism for resolution of conflicts as referred to in this provision.

 Internal Control

 The Board is ultimately responsible for the Company's system of internal controls and for reviewing its effectiveness.
 Such a system is designed to manage, rather than eliminate, risk in order to achieve business objectives, and can provide only reasonable, and not absolute, assurance against normal business risks or loss.